MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 * `--add` to specify [workload or component IDs](workload-and-component-ids.md). <br>If `--add` is used, only those workloads and components specified with `--add` are downloaded.
 If `--add` isn't used, all workload and components are downloaded.
 * `--includeRecommended` to include all the recommended components for the specified workload IDs.
 * `--includeOptional` to include all the optional components for the specified workload IDs.
-* `--vsconfig` to use a config file to specify the components that should be included in the layout
+* `--vsconfig` to use a config file to specify the components that should be included in the layout.
 * `--lang` to specify [language locales](use-command-line-parameters-to-install-visual-studio.md#list-of-language-locales).

 Here are a few examples of how to create a custom partial layout.